Advance Healthcare Directives

 Family members and Advance Healthcare Directives

-If a healthcare issue arises and the patient is incapable of making a decision, it is the practice to consult with next of kin.
-It is not clear what legal basis there is for this, as next of kin have no general right to make decisions on behalf of adults.
+If a healthcare issue arises and the patient is incapable of making a decision, it is the practice to consult with close family members.
+It is not clear what legal basis there is for this, as family members have no general right to make decisions on behalf of adults.

-Medical ethics currently in force in Ireland state that consultation with next of kin is desirable if the patient is unable to make a decision or to communicate and provides for a second opinion if there is a difference of opinion between your family and the doctor.
+Medical ethics currently in force in Ireland state that consultation with family members is desirable if the patient is unable to make a decision or to communicate and provides for a second opinion if there is a difference of opinion between your family and the doctor.

-Section 69(2) of the Medical Practitioners Act 1978 provides that the Irish Medical Council is obliged to provide guidance to the medical profession in Ireland regarding medical ethics.
-The Council have a Guide to Professional Conduct and Ethics for Registered Medical Practitioners.
+Section 7(2)(i) of the Medical Practitioners Act 2007 states that it is a function of the Irish Medical Council to provide guidance to doctors in Ireland regarding medical ethics.
+The Medical Council have a Guide to Professional Conduct and Ethics for Registered Medical Practitioners.

 Suicide and Assisted Suicide

-You are entitled to refuse medical treatment but this does not mean that you may take positive measures to end your own life or another person's life.
+You are entitled to refuse medical treatment if you have full mental capacity but this does not mean that you may take positive measures to end your own life or another person's life.

 The Criminal Law (Suicide) Act 1993 sets out the law in relation to suicide.
 Suicide itself or an attempt to commit suicide is not a crime.
 However, it is a criminal offence to help another person to take measures to end their life.